dburriss/Starboard/tests/README.md

 - Each top level property for a component SHOULD have at least 1 test verifying validation rules
 - Acceptance tests MUST **HAVE ZERO KNOWLEDGE** of the internal types used by the *builders*
 - Developers SHOULD abstract away construction of builders if used in the same way across multiple tests
+- Link at the top of the test to the relevant Kubernetes specification

 ## Building tests